Date of Award

 PhD Leadership Studies

-Cheryl Getz, EdD, Chair Nydia Sánchez, PhD, Member Alejandro Joel Mejía, PhD, Member Marissa Vásquez, EdD, Member Antonio Jimenez-Luque, PhD, Member
+Cheryl A. Getz, EdD, Chair Nydia Sánchez, PhD, Member Alejandro Joel Mejía, PhD, Member Marissa Vásquez, EdD, Member Antonio Jimenez-Luque, PhD, Member

 Community College Leadership, Latina/Chicana, Borderlands, Conocimiento, Higher Education, Intersectionality

 Latinas’ persistent underrepresentation in community college executive leadership contrasts their increasing educational matriculation, educational attainment, and proportion of the California and U.S. populations, suggesting Latinas are blocked from vital leadership opportunities.
 This is problematized by Latina’s historical exclusion along gendered, racialized, and class lines manifested in the contested U.S.-Mexico borderlands.
 Research scarcity exploring Latinas’ leadership perceptions and meaning-making processes has perpetuated leadership inequities and created a knowledge gap which ultimately undermines the calls for diverse and transformative leadership to achieve the nations college completion agenda.